Two-day National Parks walks

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-We have chosen five National Parks to explore en foot - Exmoor, the Lake District, Snowdonia, the Peak District and the South Downs.
+Did you know that 40% of the land we look after can be found in a National Park?
+To help you explore it, we've chosen five National Parks to discover on foot over two days - Exmoor, the Lake District, Snowdonia, the Peak District and the South Downs.

-Whether moorland, woodland or mountains our walks will take you through some of the best landscapes that Britain has to offer.
+Taking you across moors, through woods and up mountains, the walks will introduce you to some of the best landscapes that Britain has to offer.

 The walks have been written by environment and travel journalist Mark Rowe.
-All five walking routes have been walked personally by Mark and designed with local knowledge from National Trust Rangers along the way.
-Our local teams are passionate about the landscapes in their care and were keen to share their thoughts with Mark on what makes their area of National Park so special.
+All five walking routes have been walked personally by Mark and put together with local knowledge from our rangers who are passionate about the landscapes in their care.

 - This 24-mile figure of eight hike on the Holnicote Estate, within Exmoor National Park, starts with an 8 mile jaunt north of Allerford, taking in Selworthy Beacon, where you'll be rewarded with views right across the Bristol Channel to South Wales.
 On the second day, it's 16 miles, again from Allerford, but this time heading south through one of the UK's largest ancient oak woodlands, Horner Wood, before heading to Dunkery Beacon, the highest point on Exmoor.